RedSweatshirt/RedSweatshirt.github.io/_projects/mesh_simp_phys_sim.md

     </div>
 </center>
 <div class="caption">
-    Left, direct method of interpolation.
-Right, our method of interpolation.
+    First Image: Direct method of interpolation.
+Second Image: Our method of interpolation.
 </div>
 To mirror the simulation deformation from the decimated mesh to the target mesh, we employed weighted handles inspired by their ability to quickly deform meshes, as well as the KD Tree data structure for acceleration.
 Handles were sampled from the surface of the decimated mesh before running FEM, and the KD Tree structure helped approximate similar locations to place the handles on the target mesh.
 After running FEM on the decimated mesh, we applied the deformation to the corresponding handles on the target mesh, effectively mirroring the FEM deformation.